MultiCare researcher wins NIH grant

 “This study, with all its promising possibilities, would not have been possible without the generous support of people in the MultiCare community who understand and care about the future of medicine.”

 People interested in participating in Dr. David Embrey's upcoming research can contact him at 253-697-5255.
-You can also visit the MultiCare Institute for Research & Innovation website, where more information will be posted soon.
+You can also visit the MultiCare Institute for Research & Innovation website.

 Posted in: Community Support | Foundations of MultiCare | In the News | Research | Stroke & Neurosciences